 - Dark urine

-The horse’s body cannot retain water without the presence of electrolytes, so simply offering water after exercise will not rehydrate your horse.
+The horse’s body cannot retain water without the presence of electrolytes, so simply offering water after exercise, while important, will not fully rehydrate your horse.
 Electrolytes should be added to either the water or the feed.

 Adding electrolytes to water to form an isotonic solution (a solution that contain the same electrolyte concentrations as that of the body fluids) will ensure that both fluid and electrolyte losses are replenished and the horse becomes quickly rehydrated.
 However, after prolonged sweating it will take several days of electrolyte supplementation to completely replenish losses.